-- Users are satisfied with the services provided by Orphanet: in the 2023 satisfaction survey reflecting the experience of 2022 of our users, 97 % of respondents stated that they were very satisfied or satisfied with Orphanet, stable compared to 2022. - 3.9 million PDF documents were downloaded in 2022. - Around 15 million visitors came last year from 238 countries.
+- Users are satisfied with the services provided by Orphanet: in the satisfaction survey carried out at the start of 2023, 97 % of respondents stated that they were very satisfied or satisfied with Orphanet, stable compared to 2022. - 2.9 million PDF documents were downloaded in 2023. - Around 16 million visitors came last year from 236 countries.